LabToys/ffmpeg-camera-switcher/README.md

-FFmpeg Camera Switcher - README
+WORK IN PROCCESS ----- FFmpeg Camera Switcher - README

 A Raspberry Pi-based camera switcher using FFmpeg and GPIO controls